taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 11

-Maraba, sitting across the table from Min, swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and takes a long sip of water while tapping their face with their chopsticks and wiggling their eyebrows frantically, as if they desperately wanted both to guzzle water and to tell Asoka and Min something urgently.
+Maraba, sitting across the table from Min, swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and takes a long sip of water while tapping their face with their chopsticks and wiggling their eyebrows frantically, as if they desperately want to simultaneously guzzle water and to tell Asoka and Min something urgently.
 Finally Maraba comes up for air.

 Maraba: **"(Gasp!)
 I love water!"**